What does “itterasshai” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “it” to make its past tense form, “it ta”.

 This is another typical usage of “itterasshai”.
-In the example, it has been translated as just “see you later”, but the Japanese sentence contain the nuance of “go and come back safely”.
-It’s worth knowing, I think.
+In the example, it has been translated as just “see you later”, but the Japanese sentence has the nuance of “go and come back safely”.

 Summary